bartr/fluent-bit-grafana-cloud/README.md

   - Click on `Copy to Clipboard` and save wherever you save your PATs
     - WARNING - you will not be able to get back to this value!!!

+> GitHub Codespaces is still in preview for individual users
+>
+> If you do not have access, you can use your dev workstation
+>
+> If you do not have access to GitHub Codespaces, skip the next two steps

 ## Add your PAT to Codespaces

 - Open this link in a new browser tab <https://github.com/settings/codespaces>